-Similarly, large (64-bit-addressing) component files are inaccessible to versions of the interpreter that pre-dated their introduction.
+Large (64-bit-addressing) component files are inaccessible to versions of the interpreter that pre-dated their introduction (versions earlier than 10.1).

 The second item in the right argument of FCREATE determines the addressing type of the file.

 '''

 'small'∏fcreate 1 32 A create small file.

 'large'∏fcreate 1 64 A create large file.

 '''